iTrixPro/NearToMe/README.md

 # NearToMe
-It is a cross-platform application which allows to get access or to offer services.
+Cross-platform application which allows to get access or to offer services.